-These results is quite related to a know phenomena in social networks, called the Friendship Paradox [3,4], which says that your friends in a social network have more friends than you in average.
-Although, the coauthorship network exhibits the same properties of many social networks, including small-world properties and node degree distribution, it cannot explain alone the h-index paradox as the Pearson correlation coefficient of number of coauthors and an author’s h-index is 0.36, which is positive but not so high.
+These results are quite related to a know phenomena in social networks, called the Friendship Paradox [3,4], which says that your friends in a social network have more friends than you in average.
+Although, coauthorship networks usually exhibit the same properties of many social networks [referências], including small-world properties and node degree distribution, this cannot explain alone the h-index paradox as the Pearson correlation coefficient of number of coauthors and an author’s h-index is 0.36, which is positive but not so high.
 Nevertheless, the important point here is not related to the reasons behind this paradox, but its consequences.

-The easy comparison among peers that different systems offer might accentuate all the existing pressure that exists for publication as one might tend to feel pressured by the sensation of being below coauthors.
+The easy comparison among peers that today’s systems offer might accentuate the existing pressure that exists for publication as one might tend to feel pressured by the sensation of being below coauthors.
 Humans are natural competitors, not only in research, but in several aspects of life.
 The problem here is just an instantiation of a sensation that occurs in different scenarios and even culminated in an expression that is common to different languages and cultures: “The neighbor’s grass is always greener on the other side”.

 Competition in science can be good, but it also may lead to undesirable scenarios.
 First, it can lead researchers to do salami science, where research results are split in pieces of publication to increase publication count [5].
 More alarming, researchers might be tempted to fraud or obscure experiments details to “sell” better their results.
-A recent work on the field of Medicine has evaluated 788 retracted articles [6] and focus on 180 of them, which involves experiments with patients.
-From these, 70 were retracted by fraud 110 by mistakes.
-These papers received more than 5,000 citations and involved thousands of patients.
-On the computer science perspective, retractions are not so common, but it is not hard to accept that there might exists inaccurate reported results or even wrong code implementations that lead to publications in major computer science venues.
+A recent work on the field of Medicine has evaluated 788 retracted articles [6] and focused on 180 of them, which involves experiments with patients.
+From these, 70 were retracted by fraud and 110 by mistakes.
+These articles received more than 5,000 citations and involved thousands of patients.
+On the computer science perspective, retractions are not so common, but it is not hard to accept that there might exist inaccurate reported results or even wrong code implementations that lead to publications in major computer science venues.

-Despite all the pressure for results in science, there is still the pressure we do to ourselves to increase our output numbers related to our peers.
+Despite all the pressure for results in science, there is still the pressure we do to ourselves to increase our output numbers with respect to our peers.
 Instead of criticize any current publish or perish system in which we are inserted today, we should first ask ourselves if we are not the main source of pressure for fast results.
-If increasing your H-index begins to be an important thing to you, do not forget that the most important thing for a scientist is produce high quality research.
+If increasing your h-index begins to be an important thing to you, do not forget that the most important thing for a scientist is to produce high quality research.
 Nothing else should drive our goals.

 References